eCommerce SEO Guide: Optimizing Your Online Store for 335%+ Sales Growth in 2021

 Every keyword has an intangible quality referred to as search intent.
 What is the average searcher typically looking for when they enter a given keyword into a search engine.

 Search intent represents the theoretical information the searcher wishes to obtain or the objective the searcher wants to accomplish as a result of their query.
+Things to consider include:

 With that in mind, all keyword research must consider the search intent of the keywords before deciding to target them.
 For keyword research for eCommerce websites, you’ll want to look for eCommerce intent.

 In other words, some qualifying factor about the keyword that means this person is looking to purchase a product.
+Otherwise, you could end up driving traffic that in the end is worthless (meaning it doesn’t turn into revenue).

 Let’s say your eCommerce website sells used guitars.
 An excellent place to start your keyword research is with broad keywords that describe your products or services.
 Let’s start by plugging in “used guitars” into a keyword research tool.